ksylvan/run-pihole/README.md

 ## Convenient aliases

-After the `pihole` script runs, it outputs a messahe like this:
+After the `pihole` script runs, it outputs a message like this:

 ```
 Source the /home/yourlogin/src/run-pihole/aliases.bash file for some useful aliases.